oracle/graal/docs/reference-manual/native-image/Properties.md

 link_title: Use System Properties in Native Images
 permalink: /reference-manual/native-image/Properties/
 ---

-# Use System Properties in Native Images
+# Using System Properties in Native Images

 Assume you have the following Java Program:
 ```java